-Project duration: The State intends to award contracts in 2024 and negotiate an end date mutually agreed to between the parties, not to exceed five years from the effective date of the contract.
+Project duration: The State intends to award contracts before the end of calendar year 2025 and negotiate an end date mutually agreed to between the parties, not to exceed five years from the effective date of the contract.

 The contractor shall be responsible to CDPHE for the ultimate performance results under the contract.
 However, the contractor shall not be subject to the direct control of the CDPHE or the Trustees regarding the means and methods of accomplishing the work.